jonathoneco/garden-logger/README.md

 # Garden Logger

-I have a personal note taking system I call my Garden Log, this tool is one I'm writing to help manage and use my note taking system.
-I keep my notes in raw markdown that I edit with neovim where I can, and obsidian where I can't.
-The reason I'm writing this tool is that I often find navigation to and interaction with my notes often randomizes me, especially with Notion which is what I am currently using.
-I want this tool to reduce the friction of getting to where I need to be as much as possible
+My personal notes I call my Garden Log.
+I was keeping my notes in notion for a while but found navigation to and interaction with my notes often randomizes me.
+I am swapping to keeping my notes in raw markdown that I edit with neovim where I can, and obsidian where I can't.
+I'm writing this tool for two reasons:
+1) I want to reduce the friction of getting to where I need to be as much as possible
+2) I'd like to learn Golang and this seems like a good first project for it.

 My system is based on the PARA model, currently I've got the following folder structure